lemire/SIMDCompressionAndIntersection/README.md

 while a CPU with SSE 4.1* (Penryn  [2007] processors or better) is recommended.

-A recent GCC (4.7 or better), Clang or Intel compiler.
+A recent GCC (4.7 or better), Clang, Intel or Visual C++ compiler.

 A processor support AVX (Intel or AMD).

-Tested on Linux and MacOS.
-It should be portable to Windows and other platforms.
+Tested on Linux, MacOS and Windows.
+It should be portable to other platforms.

 *- The default makefile might assume AVX support, but AVX is not required.
 For GCC compilers you might need the -msse2 flag, but you will not need the -mavx flag.